Aclevo/cssheet/README.md

 ```
 This will create a divider that will float to the left

-### Collumns and Rows
+### Columns and Rows

-This is a bit more complicated to implement, Collumns on web-pages usually split content across the webpage, so you can have multiple buttons on the same line, for example.
+This is a bit more complicated to implement, Columns on web-pages usually split content across the webpage, so you can have multiple buttons on the same line, for example.

-To create a collumn you first need to add a row.
+To create a column you first need to add a row.
 The syntax for a row is: `row`
 ```html
 <div class="row">
 ```